DaniloVlad/Basic-Coming-Soon/README.md

-# Basic Coming Soon Page
+# Coming Soon Template

-A very basic coming soon page.
-Backend code will be uploaded soon.
+A simple coming soon template.
+Made using HTML/CSS/Js!

 ##Tutorials

 ###Changing Date:

-Using the coming soon page is very easy.
+To use the coming soon template.
 Open the `timer.js` file.

 Find the code that says
 ```javascript
 var comingDate = new Date("September 1, 2016, 23:59:00");
 ```
-Change the date to whatever you need to.
+And modify it as needed.

 ###Change Modal